sampex/app/README.md

 # Medical Assistant Text Generator

-This project is a Flask web application that uses a pretrained language model to generate possible diagnoses and treatment plans based on user-inputted symptoms.
+This project is a Flask web application that uses a finetuned language model to generate possible diagnoses and treatment plans based on user-inputted symptoms.
 The application provides a web interface where users can enter symptoms either by typing or using voice input.

 ## Table of Contents